ihandrian/PiRobot-V.1/README.md

 ### 1. Person Detection and Following

-- Added a lightweight `PersonDetector` class using TensorFlow Lite for efficient person detection on Raspberry Pi 3B
+- Added a lightweight `PersonDetector` class using TensorFlow Lite and YoloV3 for efficient person detection on Raspberry Pi 3B
 - Implemented a `PersonFollower` class that makes the robot follow the nearest detected person
 - The system automatically downloads the required model files if they're not present
 - Added controls to enable/disable detection and start/stop following